shoelace-style/shoelace/docs/getting-started/themes.md

 A theme is nothing more than a stylesheet that uses the Shoelace API to customize design tokens and/or components.
 To create a theme, you will need a decent understanding of CSS, including [CSS Custom Properties](https://developer.mozilla.org/en-US/docs/Web/CSS/--*) and the [`::part` selector](https://developer.mozilla.org/en-US/docs/Web/CSS/::part).

 The recommended way to create a theme is to piggyback on top of the default theme, adjusting design tokens and styling components as necessary to achieve the look you want.
-This makes your theme lightweight and "future proof", as later versions of Shoelace may introduce new components that your theme won't support.
+This makes your theme lightweight and "future proof", as upcoming versions of Shoelace may introduce new design tokens and components that your theme won't support initially.
 The default theme will account for these so components won't appear to be broken.

 Technically, you can roll your own theme from scratch without using the default theme as a baseline, but that approach isn't recommended.

 ### Theme Classes

-All theme classes should use the `sl-theme-name` convention, where `name` is a lowercase, hyphen-delimited value representing the name of your theme.
+All theme classes must use the `sl-theme-{name}` convention, where `{name}` is a lowercase, hyphen-delimited value representing the name of your theme.
 For example, a theme called "Purple Power" would use the `sl-theme-purple-power` class.

 Every selector in a theme must be scoped to the theme's class to ensure interoperability with other themes.